ecuador

 Agreement Date: July 2025

-Agreement: Asylum Cooperative Agreement through public diplomatic notes.
+Agreement: Asylum Cooperative Agreement through diplomatic notes made public on November 17, 2025.

 U.S. Litigation: U.T. v.
 Bondi